 - he has served seven years in prison, if the sentence is purely indeterminate.

-When an inmate (serving an indeterminate sentence) becomes eligible for parole, he attends a suitability/lifer hearing.
-These hearings are automatically set one year prior to an inmate’s minimum eligible parole date.1
+When an inmate (serving an indeterminate sentence) becomes eligible for parole, he is given a tentative date for a parole suitability hearing.
+The hearing is then automatically set one year prior to an inmate’s minimum eligible parole date.1

 The fact that an inmate automatically receives a parole hearing doesn’t mean he will automatically receive parole.
 It has to be determined at the lifer hearing whether the inmate is suitable for parole.